Support for finalists

 We would encourage you to consider engaging in the below options to maximise the effectiveness of your applications.

-- Access the Make applications webpage for guidance on applying for jobs including the option of downloading our guidebook and using our checklists.
+- Access the Make applications webpage for guidance on applying for jobs and to download our useful 'frameworks'.

 - Have a Quick Advice appointment to get your CVs, covering letters and application forms checked.

 - Use Graduates First or book a mock interview with a Careers Consultant.

 - Access support on Employer Tests to improve your performance including practice software called Graduates First.

 - Attend a Mock assessment centre to learn about the process and 'have a go' in a safe and friendly environment.

 Further study can demonstrate enhanced technical and transferable skills and a commitment to your subject.

 Further study at Loughborough